anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 {{- $.Scratch.Get "index" | jsonify -}}
 ```

-I only want my search look for blog posts, not every static page.
+I only want my search to look for blog posts, not every static page.
 To do this, I loop through my pages with the type "blog".
 Then, I create a dictionary which contains multiple key/value pairs of the data that I want.
 For instance, I want the title of my blog posts, so I create a key ("title") and a value (.Title).
 You can scroll through the code to get an idea of how to scrape other data (like a description, date, etc).

 #### Generating the JSON